 Kambri Crews once lived with her deaf parents in a tin shed in Montgomery, Texas.
 She now owns and operates the performance venue Q.E.D. in Astoria, Queens.
-Kambri is also a renowned storyteller and the author of the critically acclaimed and New York Times best selling memoir Burn Down the Ground (Penguin Random House).
-She has performed on The Moth (both MainStage & radio), Women of Letters, Risk! and Mortified.
+Kambri is also a renowned storyteller and the author of the critically acclaimed and New York Times best selling memoir Burn Down the Ground (Penguin Random House) which was adapted into a LifeTime documentary “Family Secrets” and was recently optioned by an Academy Award winner.

 In 2014, Kambri opened QED, a multipurpose performance venue & arts space.
 With over 100 events per month ranging from comedy, storytelling, art exhibits and music to classes like embroidery, improv, cartooning and writing, there is something for everyone.
 Since its opening, QED has been featured on The Jim Gaffigan Show, NY1, The New York and LA Times and countless other media outlets.
 Performers have included the super famous like Leslie Jones, Kate McKinnon, Janeane Garofalo, to the first-time performer and everyone in between.

-Also a public speaker, Kambri has given speeches for Girls, Inc., University of Texas, Texas Book Festival, University of Oregon, SXSW (South by Southwest), DeafHope, and many other schools, colleges, book festivals, and events.
+Also a performer and public speaker, Kambri has given speeches for Girls, Inc., University of Texas, Texas Book Festival, University of Oregon, SXSW (South by Southwest), DeafHope, and many other schools, colleges, book festivals, and events.
+She has been featured on The Moth (both MainStage & radio), Women of Letters, Risk! and Mortified.

 Click here to learn more about hosting Kambri at your school or event.

 Below are some credits in their exhaustive, glorious detail.